microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgExternalConnection.md

       - `[Type <String>]`: propertyType
   - `[SearchSettings <IMicrosoftGraphExternalConnectorsSearchSettings>]`: searchSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[SearchResultTemplates <IMicrosoftGraphExternalConnectorsDisplayTemplate[]>]`: Enables the developer to define the appearance of the content and configure conditions that dictate when the template should be displayed.
+Maximum of 2 search result templates per connection.
   - `[State <String>]`: connectionState

 COMPLIANCESETTINGS <IMicrosoftGraphExternalConnectorsComplianceSettings>: complianceSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EDiscoveryResultTemplates <IMicrosoftGraphExternalConnectorsDisplayTemplate[]>]`:
     - `[Id <String>]`: The text identifier for the display template; for example, contosoTickets.
+Maximum 16 characters.
+Only alphanumeric characters allowed.
     - `[Layout <IMicrosoftGraphJson>]`: Json
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Priority <Int32?>]`: Defines the priority of a display template.
 A display template with priority 1 is evaluated before a template with priority 4.
 Gaps in priority values are supported.
+Must be positive value.
     - `[Rules <IMicrosoftGraphExternalConnectorsPropertyRule[]>]`: Specifies additional rules for selecting this display template based on the item schema.
 Optional.
       - `[Operation <String>]`: ruleOperation
       - `[Property <String>]`: The property from the externalItem schema.
 Required.